 DataQuest makes educational data publicly available.
 Use this interactive data portal to find the chronic absence rates for schools, districts and student populations in your community.
-Find the Attendance Works guidance on accessing and analyzing chronic absence data from DataQuest.
+Attendance Works has created guidance on accessing and analyzing chronic absence data from DataQuest.
+Find the guidance.

-Use this UC Davis-created site Data Story Map to see maps showing chronic absence rates in California schools, and the prevalence of schools with high levels of chronic absence by county and region
+Use this UC Davis-created Data Story Map to see maps showing chronic absence rates in California schools, and the prevalence of schools with high levels of chronic absence by county and region.